Message from the Principal

 LECHS scholars must be proficient (80 or above) in all of their LEC classes and maintain a 3.0.

-LECHS scholars must be proficient (C or above) in all of their GTC classes.
+LECHS scholars must be proficient (C or above) in all of their college classes.

 LECHS scholars must show other areas of responsibility.
 Indicators of responsibility include: initiative, determination, commitment, discipline, attendance, and grades.